iuzaifa/javascript/05_Functions/functions.md

-Here’s a comprehensive explanation of **all types of functions in JavaScript**, structured clearly:

----

 # JavaScript Functions – Complete Guide

 Functions in JavaScript are blocks of reusable code that perform specific tasks.
 They can take inputs (parameters), perform operations, and return outputs.